awesinine/meetup-slack/README.md

 messages will be formatted pretty and include easy links with emojiis that display things like available slots and location (clicking will make a call to the google maps api and chart a person from their current location)

 The overall idea will be to minimize the need to even bother going through meetup, BECAUSE WHY WHEN WE CAN SLACK?!?!?!?!?

+##config.conf
+config.conf is a config file that holds all of the api calls / information.
+It's a simple dictionary in the following format:

+...
+{
+	'slack_webhook_qa': 'webhook for slack room',
+        'slack_webhook_dev': 'webhook for slack room',
+        'meetup_api': 'api call for meetup',
+        'google_api': 'api call for google maps'
+}
+...